ilkkamtk/web-ohjelmoinnin-perusteet/tools_pt1.md

     ```
 15. Create new repository on GitHub and push current project there.
 16. [Set the repository to be a template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository)
-17. Now you can easily make new JavaScript projects with the same settings.
+17. Now you can easily make new JavaScript projects with the same settings with ´Use this template/Create a new repository`.
+    - After creating a new repository get the files to your local computer by cloning the new repository: `git clone https://address/to/repository.git`
+       - You can easily get the address to the repository from the `<> Code` button in GitHub
     - [Here is the teacher's version](https://github.com/ilkkamtk/javascript-starter)